Amalgam Virgo

+Operation Amalgam Virgo was a United States military and counterterrorist exercise conducted in early June 2001 in the state of Florida.

-Operation Amalgam Virgo was a North American Aerospace Defence Command joint (multi-service) task counter-terrorist and field training exercise (FTX) carried out in Tyndall Air Force Base, Florida on early June 2001.
-NORAD sponsored the multi-agency planning exercise involving the hypothetical scenario of a cruise missile or UAV launched by a terrorist group.
-Key military players involved in the exercise also included personnel from the 1st Air Force battalion, the National Guard, the U.S. Reserve forces, and the U.S. Navy.
+The Amalgam Virgo exercise involved the hypothetical scenario of a cruise missile or unmanned aerial vehicle (drone) attack launched against the U.S. by a terrorist group.
+The North American Aerospace Defense Command (NORAD) sponsored the multi-service and multi-agency counterterrorism and field training exercise.
+The exercise was carried out at Tyndall Air Force Base, Florida, from June 1-2, 2001.

+Key military players in the exercise included personnel from the 1st U.S. Air Force battalion, the U.S. National Guard, the U.S. Reserve forces, and the U.S. Navy.